The universal family of punctured Riemann surfaces is Stein: Fibrewise algebraic functions on

 \section{Fibrewise algebraic functions on $V(g,n)$}

 In this section, we show that the universal family $V(g,n)$ of $n$-punctured compact Riemann surfaces of genus $g$ for $n\ge 1$ has a large algebra of holomorphic functions which are algebraic on every fibre of the Teichm\"uller projection $\pi:V(g,n)\to T(g,n)$.
 Indeed, such functions are dense in the algebra of holomorphic functions in the compact-open topology; see Theorem \ref{th:OkaWeil}.
+Furthermore, the universal family $V(g,n)$ is affine; see Corollary \ref{cor:Vgn-affine}.

-We shall consider the more general situation given in Theorem \ref{th:Stein2}.
-Thus, we assume that $X$ is a connected Stein manifold, $Z$ is a complex manifold, $\pi:Z\to X$ is a surjective proper holomorphic submersion with connected one-dimensional fibres, and $H$ is a closed complex subvariety of $Z$ of pure codimension one which does not contain any fibre of $\pi$.
-The domain $\Omega=Z\setminus H$ is Stein by Theorem \ref{th:Stein2}, and every fibre $\Omega_x$ $(x\in X)$ is a finitely punctured compact Riemann surface, hence affine.
-Let $\Ascr(\Omega)$ denote the $\C$-algebra of holomorphic functions on $\Omega$ which are algebraic on every fibre $\Omega_x$, $x\in X$.
-Clearly, $\Ascr(\Omega)$ is a subalgebra of the algebra $\Oscr(\Omega)$ of holomorphic functions.
+We shall consider the more general situation in Theorem \ref{th:Stein2}.
+Thus, assume that $X$ is a connected Stein manifold, $Z$ is a complex manifold, $\pi:Z\to X$ is a surjective proper holomorphic submersion with connected one dimensional fibres, $H$ is a closed complex subvariety of $Z$ of pure codimension one which does not contain any fibre of $\pi$, and $\Omega=Z\setminus H$.
+Every fibre $\Omega_x=\Omega\cap\pi^{-1}(x)$ $(x\in X)$ is an affine complex curve.
+Let $\Ascr(\Omega)$ denote the subalgebra of $\Oscr(\Omega)$ consisting of functions which are algebraic on $\Omega_x$ for every $x\in X$.
+Note that $\Ascr(\Omega)$ contains the subset $\{f\circ\pi: f\in \Oscr(X)\}$.
+We have the following result; see also the global version in Theorem \ref{th:A-embedding-global}.

 \begin{theorem} (Assumptions as above.)
-Given a relatively compact domain $U\Subset X$, there exist finitely many functions $f_1,\ldots,f_n\in \Ascr(\Omega)$ such that the map $F:\Omega\to X \times \C^n$ given by
+Given a relatively compact domain $U\Subset X$, there exist finitely many functions $f_1,\ldots,f_N\in \Ascr(\Omega)$ such that the map $F:\Omega\to X \times \C^N$ given by

-induces a proper embedding $\Omega_U :=\Omega\cap \pi^{-1}(U) \to U\times \C^n$. \end{theorem}
+induces a proper embedding $\Omega_U :=\Omega\cap \pi^{-1}(U) \to U\times \C^N$. \end{theorem}

+The proof of Theorem \ref{th:A-embedding} does not rely on the fact, proved in Theorem \ref{th:Stein2}, that $\Omega=Z\setminus H$ is a Stein manifold.
+It clearly implies that functions in $\Ascr(\Omega)$ separate points and establish holomorphic convexity, so it gives another proof that $\Omega$ is Stein.
+This applies in particular to $\Omega=V(g,n)$ for $n\ge 1$.
+See also Theorem \ref{th:OkaWeil} and Corollary \ref{cor:OkaWeil} for more precise results on the algebra $\Ascr(\Omega)$.

-A map $F$ satisfying the conclusion of theorem is called a {\em proper embedding over $U$}.
+A map $F$ satisfying the conclusion of Theorem \ref{th:A-embedding} is called a {\em proper embedding over $U$}.
 The same result holds if $X$ is a Stein space, $Z$ is a complex space, and the other conditions on the submersion $\pi:Z\to X$ and the hypersurface $H\subset Z$ hold; in particular, the ideal sheaf of $H$ is principal.
-Theorem \ref{th:A-embedding} clearly implies that holomorphic fibrewise algebraic functions on $\Omega$ separate points and provide holomorphic convexity, thus providing another proof that $\Omega$ (and in particular the universal family $V(g,n)$) is a Stein manifold.